ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 21. The system also provides id, tokenId, and the retrieved epi and ead demo fields out of namePri,gender, DOB,langPri, addrline1Pri,addrline2Pri,addrline3Pri,loc1Pri,loc2Pri,loc3Pri,pcPri,ePht,ePri, langSec, nameSec,addrline1Sec,addrline2Sec,addrline3Sec,citySec,stateSec,countrySec, pcSec,signature, as per the validations in step 15, 19, 20]
 22. The system then proceeds to execute Notification-SMS/E-mail
 23. Alerts and Warning messages for data type violation are sent as per data definition
 24. All the error and warning messages are configurable via a configurable file.
-Please refer Git for more details on the type of error messages
+Please refer Git for more details on the type of [**error messages**](https://github.com/mosip/mosip/blob/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Sprint%209/Consolidated%20error%20messages%20V2.1.xlsx).

 **D. Integrate IRIS Authentication with e-KYC**